denchoti/Programming-Fundamentals/README.md

-# Programming-Basics-April-2020-
+# Programming Fundamentals
-homework and problems from the programming basics course from SoftUni
+Homework and problems from the programming fundamentals course from SoftUni.